Alan Jones (drummer): 2008—present

+In 2025, Jones was given the "Jazz Hero Award" by the Jazz Journalists Association for his contributions with AJAM and the Pacific Northwest music scene.
+Former winner Lynn Darroch commented on Jones for this honor:

+"His Alan Jones Academy of Music (AJAM) is a shoe-string endeavor in a city with more than a dozen established jazz education programs, both public and private.
+But AJAM has a unique appeal: It’s designed for participants who are either on track to become professional musicians or already playing professionally.
+And many notable Portland artists have passed through or are still participating in the program.
+Perhaps the most-renowned of his alumni is saxophonist Nicole Glover, a rising star in New York City now and a member of the group Artemis."

 Career as an educator

 After teaching at Portland State University in 2010, Jones went on to establish the Alan Jones Academy of Music.

 The school describes itself as "an education system focused on personal and collective improvisation" that "works with students of all ages".
 Students have been involved in projects ranging from collaborating with Michael Curry on multimedia stage presentations, playing at international jazz festivals and has received prestigious scholarships.
 Jones also works as a clinician and private instructor while continuing an active world-wide recording and touring schedule.